1959–60 Burnley F.C. season: January to May

-Five days later, Burnley drew 1–1 at Blackpool after the hosts equalised with six minutes remaining; Jim Furnell made his Burnley debut in goal as Adam Blacklaw was out injured.
+Five days later, Burnley drew 1–1 at Blackpool after the hosts equalised with six minutes remaining.
+Jim Furnell made his Burnley debut in goal as Adam Blacklaw was out injured.
 The team's main rivals for the league title, Tottenham and Wolverhampton Wanderers, met on the same day at Wolves' Molineux Stadium; Spurs won 3–1 to leave the title race open.
 Blacklaw returned in goal for the match against Birmingham City on 27 April, while Cummings, McIlroy and Miller also played despite having minor injuries; Burnley won 1–0 after a late goal from Pilkington.
 With the victory, the team moved up to second place behind Wolves on goal average and one point ahead of Tottenham.
-Burnley's last home match of the season ended in a goalless draw with Fulham, while Wolves and Tottenham were both victorious in their final games; Burnley needed to win their last match at Manchester City to claim the league title.
+As Burnley's last home match of the season ended in a goalless draw with Fulham, while Wolves and Tottenham were both victorious in their final games, Burnley needed to win their last match at Manchester City to claim the league title.
 On 2 May, in front of almost 66,000 spectators at Maine Road—including Wolves manager Stan Cullis and several of his players—Burnley went ahead after four minutes when Pilkington's shot deflected off City's Bert Trautmann into the net.
 The hosts soon equalised through Joe Hayes but Meredith's volley put Burnley back in front after half an hour.
 Blacklaw made several saves and the team held on to the lead.
 Burnley were crowned First Division champions for the second time, and won their first top flight title in 39 years.
 They had not led the table until the last match was played out.
 The Daily Mirror noted: "Burnley, the team of quiet men—five of them are part-timers and the whole outfit cost less than £15,000—snatched the First Division Championship from the teeth of the famous Wolves".

 Burnley's population had reduced by around 20 per cent since the club won the First Division in 1921; with 80,000 inhabitants in 1960, the town became one of the smallest to have hosted an English first-tier champion.
-During the season, Burnley attracted an average crowd of 26,869; around one-third of the town's population, the highest ratio in the top flight.
+During the season, Burnley attracted an average crowd of 26,869, equal to around one-third of the town's population, the highest ratio in the top flight.
 The team won the title with one of the lowest post-war point tallies (55), one of the smallest goal averages (1.39), and one of the highest numbers of goals conceded (61).